pmp-library/pmp-library/docs/tutorial.md

 [TOC]

+Welcome to the PMP library tutorial!
+This tutorial will walk you through your first steps using PMP.
+After completion, you should be able to build your own mesh processing applications use PMP for a variety of mesh processing tasks.

-This section provides a hands-on tutorial showing the basic usage of PMP.
-For a thorough introduction to polygon mesh processing we refer to the book of Botsch et al. \cite botsch_2010_polygon.
+Note, however, that this tutorial is not meant to be a comprehensive introduction to mesh processing.
+We refer to the textbook of Botsch et al. \cite botsch_2010_polygon for a more comprehensive treatment.

 ## Introduction